menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 1. In :menuselection:`Admin --> Server Management` locate the DHCP server.

-2. From the ellipsis menu select :guilabel:`Remove DHCP server`.
+2. From the ellipsis menu, select :guilabel:`Remove DHCP server`.

 4. In the confirmation dialog box, click :guilabel:`Yes`.